gingemonster/PCA9685-Python-Microbit/README.md

 # Microbit Python Driver for PCA9685

-This is a simple python class for using the PCA9685 16-Channel 12-bit PWM/Servo Driver - I2C interface (https://www.adafruit.com/product/815).
+A simple python class for using the PCA9685 16-Channel 12-bit PWM/Servo Driver - I2C interface (https://www.adafruit.com/product/815).

 #### Using the driver